Adamj291/archlinuxinstallguide/README.md

 `%wheel ALL=(ALL) ALL`

+To save and exit from vim use : and wq to write and Quit

 Add a user for a typical desktop system, eg: user that takes advantage of teh GUI desktop managers. /bin/bash specifies their login shell.

 `useradd -m -G wheel -s /bin/bash userOne`